salt26/gravita-maze/README.md

 * Download `GravitaMaze.v1.4.1.w.zip` and unzip it.
 * Execute `GravitaMaze.exe`.
 * You can download `GravitaMaze.zip` and unzip, and move the `Maps` folder to the root directory of `GravitaMaze.exe` to enjoy the custom maps.
+  * These maps are playable in Custom mode, not in Adventure mode.
 * The gravity can be manipulated by pressing the four "arrow" buttons.
-* Whenever the ball dies, you can press "retry"(space) button to retry the map.
+* Whenever the ball dies, you can press "retry" button (or Space key) to retry the map.
   * Time stops while the ball is dead.
   * Time passes after you manipulate gravity.
 * Escape the ball before the time limit is over.